4GeeksAcademy/react-tutorial-exercises/exercises/01.5-building-html-from-arrays/README.md

 # `01.5` Building from arrays

 With JSX you can also create **arrays** of HTML items.
-E.g: If we have an array of `<li>` we can include all of them into the document at once like this:
+E.g. if we have an array of `<li>` we can include all of them into the document at once like this:

 ```jsx
 const namesInHTML = [